larissabett/challenge_movie_app/README.md

 ## 📱 Project information

-📍 This project uses the TMDB API to display a screen with details of a movie, based on its id.
+📍 This project uses the TMDB API to display a screen with details of a movie, based on its id.</br>
 📍 Details are: title, number of likes and popularity.

 📍 Based on this id, a list of similar movies is presented, containing information about the title, year of release and genre.